rickwassing/cicada-develop/docs/analysis-sleep.rst

     **Sleep Period and WASO events shown if Annotation of Acceleration Metrics is available.**

 Cicada will automatically create Sleep Period and WASO events each time you define a Sleep Window *and* Annotation of Acceleration is available, *or* when you Annotate the Acceleration *and* at least one Sleep Window is defined.
 The Sleep Period Events are shown in the 'Data Analysis' tab as blue bars, the WASO events are shown as light blue bars.
-Note that the onset and offset of the Sleep Period conincides with the first and last epoch, *within* the Sleep Window, annotated as 'sustained inactive'.
+Note that the onset and offset of the Sleep Period coincides with the first and last epoch, *within* the Sleep Window, annotated as 'sustained inactive'.
 Also note that a new panel appeared in the Settings Panel, titled 'Annotation Type', where you can delete the Annotation.

 When we inspect the Sleep Window Events of type ``GGIR``, you can appreciate that they do not align very much with what the Sleep Windows should be.
 This likely due to the frequent increased activity segments throughout the night. *Especially if your sample consists of participants with sleep disorders, the GGIR sleep detection algorithm may not be the most appropriate way to define Sleep Windows*.